Field Biologist GEBF – Florida

 Status: Full-time with an end date.

-The Field Biologist will assist in the Restoration of Species Diversity and Hydrologic Function in Wetlands within the Coastal Dune Lake Watershed project of Deer Lake State Park in Walton County, Florida.
-This project is a joint partnership between Atlanta Botanical Garden and Florida Department of Environmental Protection.
+The Field Biologist assists in the evaluation of the Restoration of Species Diversity and Hydrologic Function in Wetlands within the Coastal Dune Lake Watershed of Deer Lake State Park in Walton County, Florida.
+This project is a joint partnership between Atlanta Botanical Garden and Florida Department of Environmental Protection and is funded through the National Fish and Wildlife Foundation (NFWF).

 Essential Duties & Responsibilities:

-- Vegetative monitoring and assessment of pre and post management treatments at all restoration sites within the project zones in order to track progress, successes and failures.
-The monitoring data will be collected and compiled by the incumbent, to verify that the activities associated with this project result in the restoration to the desired historic, herbaceous dominated conditions.
+- Vegetative monitoring and assessment of the pre and post management treatments at all restoration sites within the project zones to track progress, successes and failures.

 - Conduct vegetation monitoring to evaluate species richness, structure and compositions at regular intervals over approximately 300 acres of targeted restoration area.

-- GIS maps will be produced for sharing with partners at Florida Department of Environmental Protection and to facilitate the operational staff in the field.
-The data collected and maps produced will also track management needs and applications, which will support partners in decision making abilities.
+- Produce maps for sharing with partners at the Florida Department of Environmental Protection to facilitate the operational staff in the field and assist with decision making

 - Ability to work well in a team environment with varied partners, where each member contributes greatly to the total effort.